27 January 2016

 Track highlights: 4.
 "Robert Mitchum" - 5.
 "Out of My Mind on Dope & Speed" - 6.
 "Don't Crash Here" - 9.
 "Great White Wonder"

 5th studio album by Julian Cope marks a big change of style.
-The album was recorded after Cope's disillusions with what he saw as an over-polished and over-produced My Nation Underground (1988) before that album was even released.
-He didn't like the end result and initiated work with his musical collaborator Donald Ross Skinner on Skellington, which was recorded in just three days.
-Island Records refused to release the album, so Cope established his own label Copeco and released the album, later reissued Apr.
-1990 on Zippo Records, and he then ran into a legal trial with his record company, Island Records for neglecting his contractual obligations; however, Cope only released another lo-fi album Droolian, this time on the independent label Mofoco, and Island called it a day.
+The album was recorded after Cope's disillusions with what he saw as an over-polished and over-produced My Nation Underground (Oct.
+1988) before that album was even released.
+He did not like the end result and initiated his work with musical collaborator Donald Ross Skinner on Skellington, which was recorded over a span of only three days.
+Island Records refused to release the album, so Cope established his own label Copeco in order to release the album, later reissued on Zippo Records (Apr.
+1990).
+He then ran into a legal law suit with his record company, Island Records, for neglecting his contractual obligations; however, Cope only released another lo-fi album Droolian, this time on the independent label Mofoco, and Island called it a day.

-Skellington is anything but polished mainstream and over-produced pop / rock.
+Skellington is anything but polished mainstream and over-produced pop / rock aimed to satisfy the same audience who had been targeted with the predecessor.
 It's neo-psychedelia above anything.
-Secondly, it's an alt. rock and singer / songwriter release with the addition of a certain amount of satire with only Cope, Skinner and drummer Rooster Cosby performing on the album.
+Secondly, it's also an alt. rock and singer / songwriter album with the addition of a certain amount of satire with only Cope, Skinner and drummer Rooster Cosby performing on the album.
 A track like "Out of My Mind on Dope & Speed" perhaps says much about Cope's situation at this point of his career.
-The satirical element sometimes makes Cope sound like the closest one ever gets to a British version of Zappa.
+The satirical element sometimes makes Cope sound like the closest one ever gets to a British version of Frank Zappa.

 I think, its immediate strength is a spontaneous lightness of catchy tunes and hooks - it's playful and reflects the exact opposite of self-consciousness, in contrast to My Nation Underground.
 Above anything, it's quite interesting much like the successor, but still with some distance from being great.